19 Traditions of Christmas in Central America

 Read on to explore how people celebrate Christmas in Central America and discover other winter holidays observed in the region.

-For many Colombians, Día de las Velitas marks the official start of the Christmas season.
-Also known as Little Candle Day and Immaculate Conception Eve, this day looks forward to December 8th, when Catholics celebrate the appearance of the angel who told the Virgin Mary she would give birth to Baby Jesus.
+For many Colombians, the Día de las Velitas marks the official start of the Christmas season.
+Also known as the Eve of the Immaculate Conception, this day builds anticipation for December 8, when Catholics celebrate the angel’s appearance to the Virgin Mary, announcing that she would give birth to the Baby Jesus.

-To herald the arrival of the angel, Colombians decorate sidewalks, public spaces, balconies, porches, and other outdoor areas with candles and paper lanterns.
-Because businesses are closed the following day, people stay up late and walk through towns and cities to admire the glowing decorations.
+To herald the angel’s arrival, Colombians decorate sidewalks, public spaces, balconies, porches, and other outdoor areas with candles and paper lanterns.
+Since businesses are closed the following day, people stay up late, strolling through towns and cities to admire the bright decorations.

 This festival in Guatemala takes place on December 7.
 During this Christmas celebration, people burn effigies of the devil.
 The burning serves as a cleansing process: out with the old and in with the new.